-If you’re currently using a dietary supplement or herbal pain relief treatment, ask the manufacturer if they conduct randomized double-blind placebo controlled testing on any of their products.
+If you’re currently using a dietary supplement or herbal pain relief treatment, ask the manufacturer if they conduct randomized double-blind placebo controlled testing or any other clinical studies on any of their products.

 The gold standard for clinical testing is to have your studies published in peer-reviewed medical journals, such as the Journal of the American Medical Association (JAMA), American Journal of Clinical Nutrition, American Journal of Cardiology, etc.

-The herbal dietary supplement company that my husband and I use has been in business for 50-plus years, is known as the #1 natural nutrition company in the U.S..
-It has invested more than $250 million in clinical testing, research and development and has over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+The herbal dietary supplement company that my husband and I use was founded in 1956 and is known as the #1 natural nutrition company in the U.S..
+It has invested more than $250 million in clinical testing, research and development and has over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!